pubkey/rxdb/docs-src/docs/rx-storage-memory-mapped.md

 - When the JavaScript process is killed ungracefully like when the browser crashes or the power of the PC is terminated, it might happen that some memory writes are not persisted to the parent storage.
 This can be prevented with the `awaitWritePersistence` flag.
 - The memory-mapped storage can only be used if all data fits into the memory of the JavaScript process.
 This is normally not a problem because a browser has much memory these days and plain json document data is not that big.
 - Because it has to await an initial data loading from the parent storage into the memory, initial page load time can increase when much data is already stored.
 This is likely not a problem when you store less then `10k` documents.

-:::note Premium
-The `memory-synced` plugin is part of [RxDB Premium 👑](/premium).
+- The `memory-mapped` storage is part of [RxDB Premium 👑](/premium).
 It is not part of the default RxDB core module.

+:::warning beta
+The Memory-Mapped RxStorage is in **beta** mode and it might get breaking changes without a major RxDB release.
 :::

 ## Using the Memory-Mapped RxStorage